 A significant figure of the Renaissance era, Rémy Bellau was a poet who is recognized for praising the simplest of things in his paradoxical literary works.

-As a French dog name, Rémy literally means “oarsman”, which makes it a name to consider for a helpful dog that can always be relied on.
+As a French dog name, Rémy means “oarsman”, which makes it a name to consider for a helpful dog that can always be relied on.

 Any list of French dog names is incomplete without the mention of this title.